harrycresswell/harry/content/page/uses.md

 [Noisli](https://www.noisli.com/) is a great little app that helps you stay focused by allowing you to mix and match different background sounds.
 I use the iOS version mainly, but there’s also a web app.

 [Rectangle](https://rectangleapp.com)** is an application window manager that helps you neatly resize and organise open windows using keyboard shortcuts.
+It’s great for resizing your code editor and a web browser side-by-side.

 [Maccy](https://maccy.app)** I discovered recently.
 It keeps a history of all the things you’ve copied to your clipboard to make them easier to access.
 Very handy, particularly for web development.